Medical Reviewer

 Co-occurring disorder Treatment for Drug-Induced Psychosis and Substance Abuse

-Depending on the severity of addiction, medical detoxification may be required to safely manage withdrawal symptoms and stabilize your physical health.
+Depending on the severity of addiction, medical detoxification may be required to manage withdrawal symptoms and stabilize your physical health safely.
 Therapy and counseling play integral roles in dual diagnosis treatment, offering opportunities for individuals to explore underlying issues, develop coping strategies, and enhance emotional regulation.

 Individual, group, and family therapy sessions provide support and guidance while fostering resilience against relapse.
 Medication management may be incorporated to address psychiatric symptoms, curb cravings, and enhance prospects for long-term recovery.

 After the formal treatment program, aftercare planning begins to maintain progress in recovery.
-This may involve linking you to community resources, engaging in outpatient therapy, participating in support groups, and continuing psychiatric care.
+This may involve linking you to community resources, participating in outpatient therapy, supporting groups, and continuing psychiatric care.
 By delivering integrated care that addresses both addiction and co-occurring mental health conditions, dual-diagnosis treatment aims to empower individuals to achieve sustained recovery and improve their overall quality of life.

 Drug-Induced Psychosis and Substance Abuse Treatment Levels of Care